kyma-project/kyma/docs/getting-started/10-ceate-function.md

 type: Getting Started
 ---

-Let's now repeat the same steps but for a Function that we did for the `order-service` microservice.
-This guide shows how you can create a simple `orders-function` Function with the same logic as the one in the microservice.
+Let's now repeat the microservice flow for a Function.
+This guide shows how you can create a simple Function (`orders-function`) with the same logic as the one in the microservice.
 In further guides, you will expose the Function, bind it to the Redis storage, and subscribe it to the `order.deliverysent.v1` event type from Commerce mock.

 ## Reference